davquar/pnd-homeworks/ACME_29_a1_report.md

 ##### Proxy server:

-We thought that the proxy server doesn't need an ipv6 address, since zentyal does not support ipv6 and it is sufficient to have an ipv4 address to navigate on the internet.
+//We thought that the proxy server doesn't need an ipv6 address, since zentyal does ///not support ipv6 and it is sufficient to have an ipv4 address to navigate on the ////internet.
 For security improvement, we will enforce the firewall rules.

 [[[ DA RICONTROLLARE ]]]